Cabbage Pakoda Recipe with Step by Step photos | How to do Crispy Cabbabe Pakoda

 Who doesn’t love pakoda?
 There are so many different types of pakoda one can make and today it’s time for ” Cabbage Pakoda / Crispy Cabbage Pakora “.
 An easy and tasty snack made from cabbage that anyone would love it.

-Mixing hot oil gives a crispier pakoras and also prevents sogginess.
+- Mixing hot oil gives crispier pakoras and also prevents sogginess.